Statements¶

 The main features of code blocks:

-• When used in an expression or lambda, the last statement in the lambda code block can be an expression.
-It is not needed to add the return keyword in this case.
+When used in an expression or lambda, the last expression in the body is the implicit return value.
+The

 {